-Inhalation causes irritation, nausea, vomiting, headache, faintness, severe coughing and chest pains; can cause lung edema.
-Ingestion causes severe irritation of mouth and stomach.
+Inhalation causes severe coughing and chest pain due to irritation of air passages; can cause lung edema.
+Compound is sympathomimetic and is also a cardiac depressant and convulsant; ingestion causes nausea and profuse salivation.
 Contact with eyes causes severe irritation and edema of the cornea.
-Contact with skin causes burns; absorption through skin may cause nausea, vomiting and shock.
+Contact with skin causes severe irritation.
 (USCG, 1999)

-ERG 2024, Guide 132 (n-Butylamine)
+ERG 2024, Guide 132 (Isobutylamine)

-- >> May cause toxic effects if inhaled or ingested. - >> Contact with substance may cause severe burns to skin and eyes. - >> Fire will produce irritating, corrosive and/or toxic gases. - >> Vapors may cause dizziness or asphyxiation, especially when in closed or confined areas. - >> Runoff from fire control or dilution water may cause environmental contamination. - >> Special Hazards of Combustion Products: Toxic oxides of nitrogen may form in fire. - >> Behavior in Fire: Vapor is heavier than air and may travel to a source of ignition and flash back.
-Containers may explode in fire.
+- >> May cause toxic effects if inhaled or ingested. - >> Contact with substance may cause severe burns to skin and eyes. - >> Fire will produce irritating, corrosive and/or toxic gases. - >> Vapors may cause dizziness or asphyxiation, especially when in closed or confined areas. - >> Runoff from fire control or dilution water may cause environmental contamination. - >> Special Hazards of Combustion Products: Toxic oxides of nitrogen may be formed in fire. - >> Behavior in Fire: Vapor is heavier than air and may travel to a source of ignition and flash back.
+Containers may explode.
 (USCG, 1999)

-ERG 2024, Guide 132 (n-Butylamine)
+ERG 2024, Guide 132 (Isobutylamine)